nibla007/mataffaren-case/readme.md

 Tests that there's at least one product in each main category to make sure that it isn't empty.

-### There should be at least one sub category in each main category
+### There should be at least one sub category in each main category - length check

 Tests that there's at least one sub category for each main category.
+Expects the length of each main category's children array(The sub categories in each main category) to be greater than 0.
+Test fails if it's 0.

+### There should be at least one sub category in each main category - not empty check

+Tests that there are sub categories in each main category.
+Loops through every main category and checks if it's not empty.
+Fails on "lotter" because it has no sub categories meaning that the array is empty.

+### Check if the last main category "lotter" is empty and is length 0

+Tests if the last main category has no sub categories by checking if it's length is less than 1 and checking if the sub category is empty.

 ## 3 | Test name-asc